"Where words fail, music speaks." - Hans Christian Anderson.

 Event 539 Popular Song Year 11 & over Popular Song

 Any genre, pop, rock, jazz, etc. All pieces must be by an original, recognised artist.
 No self-compositions accepted.
-Accompaniment must be provided for Popular Song.
-This can be a digital backing track, use of instruments such as piano or guitar or acapella, or the official accompanist.
-If using the official accompanist, sheet music must be submitted by the 7th April.
+Accompaniment can be a digital backing track, use of instruments such as piano or guitar or acapella, or the official accompanist.
+If using the official accompanist, sheet music must be submitted by Friday 13th March 2026.

 VOCAL ENSEMBLE